Skip to main content

 What are court navigator programs?

-Court navigator programs use nonlawyer staff and volunteers to provide person-to-person assistance to court users navigating the justice system without legal representation.
-Court navigators are typically volunteers who work with a court-sponsored program under the supervision of court staff.
-Some court systems even employee their own navigators.
+Court navigator programs use nonlawyer staff and volunteers from communities outside the court to provide person-to-person assistance to court users navigating the justice system without legal representation.
+Court navigators are typically volunteers who work with a court-supported program under the supervision of court staff.
+While most court navigator programs are operated by a community partner, some court systems operate their own navigator program and hire staff navigators.

 How do court navigator programs increase access to justice?